Live demo report

 A real tracelane .html, exactly as it lands on a CI runner's filesystem when a test fails.

-writes to ./tracelane-reports/ when a test fails.
-It contains the rrweb
+./tracelane-reports/ when a test fails.
+Each contains the rrweb event

-event stream, the inlined player, the console panel, and the network panel.
+stream, the inlined player, the console panel, and the network panel.
+Fully offline.

 This report comes from a WebdriverIO test driving a small same-origin fixture "Acme Tools" — a fake shop that emulates a real end-to-end flow: sign in → browse products → add three items to the cart → click checkout.
 Three deliberate API failures fire along the way: